Lance-Starkie/gejak-digital-board/README.md

 Once an archer is placed, it cannot be used again until it is removed from the board.

-Archers and stones can't be placed in the flanks (the two outermost files, F and G).​
+Archers and stones can't be placed in the flanks (the two outermost files, F and G).

 *You can replace an archer with a normal stone to regain access to the archer without giving up the tile.
 Do this by clicking on the archer.
 *Or you can retreat all archers, leaving their tiles empty.
 Do this by clicking while holding R